craftkit/craftkit-playground/craft-uikit.md

 #### 🤾‍♀️ Change with CSS transition

 Style method can define any CSS.
-So, it is easy to animate the view wit CSS transition.
+So, it is easy to apply animation by using CSS transition.

 ```
 class HelloTransition extends Hello {